Platformatory/blog/_posts/2024-12-30-debezium-oracledb-logminer.md

 # Setting up Confluent Platform

   1. Download Oracle JDBC Driver from Oracle JDBC Driver page.
 You need to download zipped JDBC driver for Oracle DB 21c.
 Extract the zip file.

-  2. Download the Confluent Platform KRaft all-in-one Docker Compose file using command:
+  2. Download the Confluent Platform KRaft all-in-one Docker Compose file using below command.
+The docker compose file is a configuration file used to quickly set up a local Confluent Platform environment with all the essential components like Kafka, Schema Registry, and Connect, specifically utilizing the "KRaft" mode for managing Kafka cluster metadata allowing user to easily run a full Confluent Platform instance in a single Docker command using the "cp-all-in-one" image with KRaft enabled.

       $> wget https://raw.githubusercontent.com/confluentinc/cp-all-in-one/7.8.0-post/cp-all-in-one-kraft/docker-compose.yml